rm2thaddeus/video-timeline-analyzer/docs/ARCHITECTURE.md

 The Video Timeline Analyzer is a modular, pipeline-oriented backend application for extracting rich, interpretable metadata from video files.
 The central architectural principle is the use of a variable-granularity metadata DataFrame, which aggregates and aligns all outputs from the analysis pipelines (scene detection, audio transcription, frame extraction, embeddings, etc.).
 This DataFrame is the canonical, queryable structure for all downstream tasks, including vector database (Qdrant) ingestion.

 **Current focus:** Backend development only (no UI yet).
-All logic is modular and pipeline-oriented, with automatic selection of the best scene detection method based on hardware.
+All logic is modular and pipeline-oriented, with PyTorch-only scene detection (TransNet V2, Windows-native, hardware-agnostic).

 ---